Goldstone bosons across thermal phase transitions: Introduction

 For many years it has been understood that if the Hamiltonian of a theory is invariant under a continuous global symmetry, and this symmetry is spontaneously broken, which means that the ground state of the system is not symmetric, then there must exist a state whose energy $\omega(\vec{p})$ vanishes in the zero-momentum limit $\vec{p}\rightarrow 0$.
 This is the main implication of Goldstone's theorem~\cite{Goldstone:1962es,Kastler:1966wdu}.
 In the case of relativistic systems, this state satisfies $p^{2}=0$ and becomes a stable massless particle, a Goldstone boson.
 The mechanism by which continuous global symmetries are spontaneously broken lies at the heart of many important physical phenomena, including the existence of collective modes in condensed matter systems, phase transitions, and the interplay of different interactions within the Standard Model of particle physics~\cite{Strocchi:2021abr}. \\

-Despite the significance of Goldstone's theorem, relatively little focus has been given to the case when spontaneous symmetry breaking occurs at non-vanishing temperatures $T>0$.
-In particular, what happens to the Goldstone modes that occur in the vacuum theory, and how do they change if phase transitions exist at high $T$~\cite{Kirzhnits:1972ut,Dolan:1973qd,Weinberg:1974hy}.
+For non-vanishing temperatures $T>0$ there still remain many open questions regarding Goldstone's theorem and the effects of spontaneous symmetry breaking.
+In particular, what happens to the Goldstone modes that occur in the vacuum theory, and how do they change if phase transitions exist at high $T$?~\cite{Kirzhnits:1972ut,Dolan:1973qd,Weinberg:1974hy}.
 Understanding these characteristics is essential for describing the dynamics of systems such as the early universe, and nuclear matter in extreme environments.
-At finite temperatures $T>0$, the boost invariance of the ground state of a relativistic system is lost, and Goldstone's theorem no longer implies the existence of on-shell massless Goldstone modes.
+When $T>0$ the boost invariance of the ground state of a relativistic system is lost, and Goldstone's theorem no longer implies the existence of on-shell massless Goldstone modes.
 Nevertheless, many important non-perturbative characteristics remain~\cite{Bros:1996kd}.
 The goal of this work is to carefully outline the non-perturbative aspects of Goldstone's theorem in quantum field theories (QFTs) at both $T=0$ and $T>0$, and use these results to continue the investigation in Ref.~\cite{Lowdon:2025fyb} of the Goldstone mode in the $\mathrm{U}(1)$ complex scalar theory, in particular how it evolves as a function of $T$, and what this means for the phase structure of the theory.
 The remainder of the paper is organised as follows: in Sec.~\ref{Goldtone_QFT} we review the non-perturbative formulation of Goldstone's theorem and its main implications in vacuum and at finite temperature, in Sec.~\ref{goldstone_u1} we analyse lattice data of the $\mathrm{U}(1)$ complex scalar theory and discuss the physical implications in the context of the conclusions from Sec.~\ref{Goldtone_QFT}, and in Sec.~\ref{concl} we summarise our findings.